tobiscode/disstans/docsrc/examples/example_1.rst

 This is a relatively long timespan, so we can nicely see individual periods of coherent motion of the network; the strongest one most notable being the radial outwards motion of the stations from the center of the caldera.
-If we only wanted to show individual slow slip events, we could identify the interesting periods from the timeseries, and then use mutliple wormplots with shorter timespan.
+If we only wanted to show individual slow slip events, we could identify the interesting periods from the timeseries, and then use multiple wormplots with shorter timespan.

 On top of the largest transient motion, there are also smaller coherent motions visible in the